Arthur Loesser: Army service

 During World War II, from 1943, Loesser served in the US Army where he worked in the Japanese intelligence department.
 It was during this period that he mastered the Japanese language and after the war ended he gave recitals with lectures in Tokyo.
 Loesser eventually retired from the army with the rank of major.

 Personal life

 Arthur Loesser was the half-brother of Broadway composer Frank Loesser.
 He jokingly described Frank as "the evil of two Loessers".

-Loesser was married to Jean Basset; the couple had one daughter, the fashion historian Anne Hollander.
+Loesser was married to Jean Basset; the couple had one daughter, fashion historian Anne Hollander.

-Loesser died from a heart attack at the wheel of his car, outside the Cleveland Institute of Music on January 4, 1969, aged 74.
+Loesser died from a heart attack at the wheel of his car outside the Cleveland Institute of Music on January 4, 1969, aged 74.